-- shared specifies that a declaration is visible outside of the package or body in which it occurs, or that a package is visible outside the module it belongs to. - abstract specifies that a class cannot be instantiated. - formal specifies that a member does not specify an implementation and must therefore be refined by every concrete subclass. - default specifies that a method, attribute, or member class may be refined by subtypes. - actual indicates that a method, attribute, or member type refines a method, attribute, or member type defined by a supertype. - variable specifies that a value may be assigned multiple times. - late disables definite initialization checking for a reference, allowing the reference to be initialized after the initializer of the class to which it belongs has already completed. - native specifies that a program element is actually implemented in a different language, and that the program element should be ignored by the Ceylon compiler backend. - deprecated indicates that a value, function or type is deprecated.
+- shared specifies that a declaration is visible outside of the package or body in which it occurs, or that a package is visible outside the module it belongs to. - abstract specifies that a class cannot be instantiated, or that a constructor is a partial constructor. - formal specifies that a member does not specify an implementation and must therefore be refined by every concrete subclass. - default specifies that a method, attribute, or member class may be refined by subtypes. - actual indicates that a method, attribute, or member type refines a method, attribute, or member type defined by a supertype. - variable specifies that a value may be assigned multiple times. - late disables definite initialization checking for a reference, allowing the reference to be initialized after the initializer of the class to which it belongs has already completed. - native specifies that a program element implementation is specific to a certain platform, and should be ignored by the compiler backend when compiling for any other platform, or that it is actually implemented in a different language, and that the program element should be completely ignored by the Ceylon compiler backend, or that a module or module import statement, as defined in \$9.3.10 Module descriptors, is specific to a certain platform. - deprecated indicates that a value, function or type is deprecated.
 It accepts an optional string argument.
-The compiler produces a warning when compiling code that depends upon a deprecated program element. - final specifies that a class may not be extended. - sealed specifies that a class may not be extended or instantiated outside the module in which it is defined, or that an interface may not be satisfied by a class or interface outside the module in which it is defined. - annotation specifies that a class is an annotation type, or that a toplevel function is an annotation constructor.
+The compiler produces a warning when compiling code that depends upon a deprecated program element. - final specifies that a class may not be extended, and may not declare default members. - sealed specifies that a class may not be extended or instantiated outside the module in which it is defined, that an interface may not be satisfied by a class or interface outside the module in which it is defined, or that a constructor may not be invoked outside the module in which it is defined. - annotation specifies that a class is an annotation type, or that a toplevel function is an annotation constructor. - suppressWarnings hides compilation warnings occurring at the annotated program element.